okamgnienie/taco-hemingway--marmur/en.md

 Night aura appeals to him

-Red light, could be a voicemail?
+Red light, could it be a voicemail?

-Is this a terrible, disturbing news?
+Are these a terrible, disturbing news?

 Who found me here, who is dreaming of the night conversation?